Averaging formulas for the Reidemeister trace, Lefschetz and Nielsen numbers of $n$-valued maps: Lefschetz number, Nielsen number and Reidemeister trace

 These invariants can also be generalised to the setting of $n$-valued maps, where an $n$-valued map $f:X\multimap X$ is a set-valued function such that $f(x)\subseteq X$ has cardinality exactly $n$ for each $x\in X$, and which is upper- and lower-semicontinuous in the sense of \cite{browngoncalves}.
-Equivalently, an $n$-valued map of $X$ is a single-valued map $f:X\to D_n(X)$, where is the $n$-th unordered configuration space of $X$, topologised as the quotient of the ordered configuration space by the action of the permutation group $\S_n$ (see \cite{browngoncalves}).
+Equivalently, an $n$-valued map of $X$ is a single-valued map $f:X\to D_n(X)$, where is the $n$-th unordered configuration space of $X$, topologised as the quotient of the ordered configuration space by the action of the symmetric group, which we write as $\S_n$ (see \cite{browngoncalves}).

 We say $x\in X$ is a fixed point of an $n$-valued map $f:X\to D_n(X)$ if $x\in f(x)$, and we write the set of fixed points of $f$ as $\Fix(f)$.
 Nielsen classes and the fixed point index were generalised to $n$-valued maps on compact polyhedra by Schirmer in \cite{schirmer2}.
 Reidemeister classes were generalised to this setting in \cite{charlotte1}.
 Let us briefly recall the main results regarding the latter.